 - Autonomic self-organisation through a dynamic linking mechanism.

-- Remote communication capabilities through an XML-RPC message passing mechanism.
+- Local or remote communication capabilities, including an XML-RPC message passing

 - Java-based or Web-based clients.

 - Service wrapper classes allowing legacy code to be loaded.